How to run an online workshop

 When planning your workshop try to be diverse as possible with your delivery.
 Don’t create a large PowerPoint presentation and just leave it run for the whole session, as this really limits your ability to engage and interact with the attendees.
 Use PowerPoint by all means but try to limit the number of slides you show in-between discussion about the slides.
 One tip is to use 2 laptops, sign in on both and use one for presenting your slide shows and the other for speaking to your class.
 This will avoid the hurdle of trying to see everyone while you have a PowerPoint playing on your laptop.

-Small group work best
+Small groups work best

 One major benefit of using Zoom or Teams is that you can invite large groups of people to interact live online.
 However, the downside to this is that it can make it difficult for the attendees to learn as much as they would in a smaller group.
-For this reason, you can introduce breakout rooms, assign each room a task or subject to discuss, you are then able switch between the rooms to ensure they are all on track.
+For this reason, you can introduce breakout rooms, assign each room a task or subject to discuss, you are then able to switch between the rooms to ensure they are all on track.

 It can be easy to forget to pause and take a breath when you are in the full swing of things, but it is extremely important that you stop for questions, comments, and interaction.
 I would recommend that you interact with a question or comment every 5 to 10 minutes.